 The purpose of the project is to demonstrate your ability to apply the variety of techniques that you learned in this class to the creation of a longer piece.
 It is a practical demonstration of what you know about the hardware and software in our studio.

 The project must have a duration of between 3 and 5 minutes.
 (You may do several shorter projects that add up to this length.)
 You must receive approval at least 1 week before the due date if your project is going to be longer or shorter than this.

 The project must use Reason and Logic, working in concert via Rewire.
 Your piece must incorporate at least one example of each of the following – best to think of each as being on its own track.

 - Two (or more) Logic tracks using different Logic software instruments with preset sounds, likely played on the keyboard.

-- On the Logic mixer (or using the Arrange window) set each Logic channel’s volume and panning.
-On at least two channels volume and panning must change at least once during the piece by way of track automation.
+- On the Logic mixer (or using the Arrange window) set and automate each Logic channel’s volume and panning.
+On the two required channels volume and panning must change at least once during the piece by way of track automation.

 - Also on the mixer, make sure that no tracks “peak” and light the peak level indicator.

 - Use at least five different Reason synth/sampler modules.
 Among the five* you must include the following:

 - At least one of the five must use a sound that you designed or created by “tweaking” existing non-sampler Reason instruments such as a Subtractor.
 Be prepared to open the instrument in Logic and explain how it works.

 - At least one of the five must be a Redrum drum machine part.